 In partnership with employers, we will continue to develop and review training standards that support the decarbonisation of the built environment.
-We will also work with the British Standards Institute to update existing PAS retrofit requirements, to ensure clarity and consistency for employers in the way that competency is assessed.
-We are supporting new training qualifications and updates to existing qualifications such as the Insulation and Building Treatments NVQ.
+We to update existing PAS retrofit requirements, to ensure clarity and consistency for employers in the way that competency is assessed.
+We are supporting new training qualifications, including the Level 5 Diploma in Retrofit Coordination and Risk Management, Retrofit Assessor in Wales, and updates to existing qualifications such as the Insulation and Building Treatments NVQ.
 These will all be essential in meeting training needs associated with Net Zero.
 Employers will be able to access up to date, high-quality training courses through CITB's Training Directory, with courses provided by CITB approved organisations.

 Net Zero is a challenge but it also provides a unique opportunity for industry to modernise, grow, and create a green jobs revolution.
 To do this, industry will need to attract a more diverse workforce into key occupations with large forecast skills shortages.
-These range from surveyors and project managers to assembly technicians, insulation fitters and general builders.
+These range from surveyors and project managers, to assembly technicians, insulation fitters and general builders.
 We are beginning to address this challenge through our industry careers website Go Construct, employer apprenticeship funding, and by increasing work experience opportunities.